Simply Bangkok to Hanoi

 Day 11-In Hoi An, free day to enjoy the Old Town, visit nearby beach or hire bicycles to explore surrounding countryside

 Today is free to wander through the historic heart of this World Heritage Site at your leisure.
-An early morning visit to the fish market presents a riot of noise and colour that is perfect for some great photo opportunities and some choice local interaction.
-You might also like to pay a visit to the Japanese Bridge, Hoi An's emblematic symbol, believed to have been constructed to quell the violent rumblings of a restless monster, or perhaps explore the traditional wooden houses and Chinese temples that line the streets.
-There are numerous tailors shops in Hoi An providing an incredibly cheap and quick service and almost all visitors have at least one item made before they depart.
-Hoi An is also a great place to hire a bicycle as the roads are relatively quiet.
-There's a good beach just a few kilometres from the town or alternatively why not set out to explore nearby villages.
-Cooking classes are yet another option available in this popular travellers hangout.
+Why not visit the early morning fish market and soak up the riot of noise and colour - a great opportunity for snapping photos.
+You could also visit the Japanese Bridge, Hoi An's emblematic symbol, believed to have been constructed to quell the violent rumblings of a restless monster.
+There are numerous traditional wooden houses and Chinese temples lining the streets to explore, too, as well as tailors' shops providing an incredibly cheap and quick service if you're in the market for a souvenir.
+As the roads are relatively quiet, you could also choose to hire a bike to explore the city and further afield.
+There's a good beach just a few kilometres from the town or alternatively set out to visit nearby villages.
+If you've already gotten a taste for Vietnamese cuisine, cooking classes are another option available in this popular traveller's hangout.

 12